End Plate

 [32] This is not true for managed schema versions of 1.7 - when using this version analysed fields CANNOT BE set as facets - although there is a workaround to do this.

-[26] Just to be clear, the Solr field must be analysed and stored.
-This does not mean all analysed fields and all stored fields.
+[36] Just to be clear, the Solr field must be analysed and stored.
+This does not mean all analysed and stored fields must be set as Specific Solr Search Field.

 [41] Of course, an or separator could have been used as well.